-A multidisciplinary approach to science can enable advances not only at the interface of two fields, but also within strictly disciplinary research.
-This capacity derives from an acquired understanding of the scientific approach, methods, and techniques used in other disciplines to solve problems.
-I intend to establish a research program that employs tools and techniques from other disciplines to solve difficult problems in organic synthesis and catalysis.
-With the experience and understanding gained through these early investigations, my laboratory will be poised to answer important questions at the interface of chemistry and other fields.
-Students in my group will have the opportunity to work at the interfaces of inorganic and organic synthesis, polymer science and catalysis, and structural biology and catalysis.
+The Michaelis Lab intends to establish a research program that employs tools and techniques from other disciplines to solve difficult problems in organic synthesis and catalysis.
+With the experience and understanding gained through these early investigations, Michaelis researchers will be poised to answer important questions at the interface of chemistry and other fields.
+Michaelis researchers will have the opportunity to work at the interfaces of inorganic and organic synthesis, polymer science and catalysis, and structural biology and catalysis.

 Polymer-Supported Nanoparticle Catalysts

 The design and synthesis of metal-based nanostructured materials has emerged as a major research direction in several areas including optics and electronics, sensing, medicine, and catalysis.
 For these applications, the properties of a transition metal nanomaterial can be varied by changing the size (surface area), molecular structure, and shape of the nanoparticle itself.
 An alternative strategy for optimizing the physical, optical, or reactive properties of a nanoparticle is by designing and modifying the structure of the supporting matrix or surface-bound ligands.
-Our research program seeks to design, synthesize, and utilize polymer-supported transition metal nanoparticles for catalytic applications where the nanoparticle reactivity and selectivity can be controlled by modification of the polymer support structure.
-Early published results from our laboratory have confirmed that the electronic structure of the supporting polymer can have a significant impact on catalytic activity in nitroarene reduction reactions.
-The main goals of this project are to 1. quantify the nature and strength of the polymer-nanoparticle interaction in order to rationally design nanoparticles with unique reactivity; and 2.
-Use these nanoparticle catalysts to develop highly efficient organic transformations.
+The Michaelis Lab Group seeks to design, synthesize, and utilize polymer-supported transition metal nanoparticles for catalytic applications where the nanoparticle reactivity and selectivity can be controlled by modification of the polymer support structure.
+Early published results from the Michaelis Lab have confirmed that the electronic structure of the supporting polymer can have a significant impact on catalytic activity in nitroarene reduction reactions.
+The main goals of this project are to 1) quantify the nature and strength of the polymer-nanoparticle interaction in order to rationally design nanoparticles with unique reactivity; and 2) use these nanoparticle catalysts to develop highly efficient organic transformations.